JesseOtradovec/JesseOtradovec.github.io/_posts/2018-08-28-Data-Storytelling.md

 |Men do better in author rating count than women for all genres combined|5.4896001041356025e-05|
 |Men do better in book average rating than women for all genres combined|3.1790828751819067e-06|
 |Men do better in number of book ratings than women for all genres combined|1.4028101661091678e-11|

+##### Now looking at individual genres
+Here I need to put a note that it matters how you bin data.
+In particular, the dataset has a "genre_1" and a "genre_2" which seem to basically be main catagory genres and subgenres respectively.
+First, I just looped through each combinition of genre_1 and genre_2, and found that in each genre combinitaion for which there were actually instances of both male and female authors, men won out on all counts.
+I was shocked by these findings, as some of those subgenres included "feminism".
+And it seems intuitive that sexism bias in opinions of writers and publicity writers get would be less impactful for women who write within a genre involving feminsim... but alas...
+Sexism impacts all aspects of society.
+But I was very relieved that when I binned the data differrently, and took all instances where genre 1 or 2 contained "feminism" or "Feminism" showed that women who wrote with feminism in some way impacting the genre were actually better off than men in these metrics.

+Allow me to summarize my findings with some plots and some charts.